Each one of you can change the world, for you are made of star stuff, and you are connected to the universe.

 b) Royal Society – Diversity in Science

-c) UCU – The position of women and BME staff in professorial roles
+c) The position of women and BME staff in professorial roles - AdvanceGeo – link

-The above list is by no means exhaustive.
-There are many useful career perspectives / interviews, job listings, conduct / procedure policies, guidance, and reports, as well as professional development tools available from a number of professional societies and other bodies.
-A high level of education is an enormous privilege and extremely useful achievement that can open all kinds of doors in all kinds of sectors.
+The above lists are by no means exhaustive.
+There are many useful and accessible e.g. MOOCs that can support your continueing professional development, as well as career perspectives / interviews, job listings, conduct / procedure policies, guidance, and reports.
+Plus, a range of other professional development tools available from a number of professional societies and other bodies.
+A high level of education and expertise is something earned through hard work, it is also a privilege and extremely useful achievement that can open all kinds of doors in all kinds of sectors.
 Having an open mind at any point in time is no bad thing at all.